Ashera2004/Ex-4-Rail-Fence-Program/README.md

 # RESULT

-Thus the implementation of ceasar cipher had been executed successfully.
+Thus the implementation of Rail Fence Cipher had been executed successfully.